 You want clean hair.
-So you wash it and somehow, it’s still greasy.
+So, you wash it and yet, somehow ... it’s still greasy.
 But you literally just washed it!
-If you know there’s a problem and you’re already avoiding the most common mistake by applying conditioner only to the very ends of your hair and avoiding your scalp completely, then enough is enough.
+If you know there’s a problem and you’re already avoiding the most common mistake by applying conditioner only to the very ends of your hair (not the scalp), then enough is enough.

-It’s time to get to the root (like what I did there?) of the problem.
+It’s time to get to the root (see what I did there?) of the problem.

-First of all, what actually causes your hair to turn into a slimy mess?
+First of all, what causes your hair to turn into a slimy mess?

 The technical explanation, if you will.

-Long story short: your sebaceous glands (we all have ‘em: men, women and gender-neutral alike) are producing way too much sebum.
+Long story short: Your sebaceous glands (we all have 'em) are producing way too much sebum.
 Sebum, which is basically the main ingredient of your body’s natural oils, protects your skin and hair from moisture loss and gives your hair its natural shine.
-If the skin doesn’t have enough of it, it loses water and feels dry.
+If the skin doesn't have enough of it, it loses water and feels dry.
 If it has too much … yep, you guessed it — the dreaded helmet head, because oil production is at an all-time high.

 What are YOU doing wrong?

 What’s going on here?
 You just want clean hair!
-There’s a bunch of snarky reasons that you’re totally unaware that could be preventing you from shaking your head like a Pantene Pro-V model.
+There are a bunch of snarky reasons why you can't elegantly shake your head like a Pantene Pro-V model.
 Go down this checklist and we bet you’ll find the culprit.

 A greasy ‘do may be the result of the following:

 - Hormonal fluctuations.
 Is your hair greasier during a certain time of the month?
-Maybe you’re taking medicine with hormones in it?
+Or maybe you're taking medicine with hormones in it?

 - Eating foods high in refined carbs.
 As if there weren’t enough reasons to give up my all-time fave foods.